 The best part of conditional formatting is you can use formulas in it.

-Here, I have used a formula in conditional formatting to check whether the value in the cell is smaller than 1000 or not.
+In the below example, we have used a formula in CF to check whether the value in the cell is smaller than 1000 or not.

 Yes, you can apply conditional formatting based on another cell.

 If you look at the below example, we have added a simple formula which is based on another cell.

 And, if the value of that linked cell will meet the condition specified, conditional formatting will apply.

 When achievement will below 75%, it will highlight by the red color.